How to create your own testing environment using the command line tool Vagrant

 You can confirm that a box named "centos70" has been downloaded

-Next, create a definition file based on the box.
+Next, we create a definition file based on the box.

-This definition file will be used to launch the virtual server.
+This definition file will then be used to launch the virtual server.

 $ vagrant init centos70 A `Vagrantfile` has been placed in this directory.
 You are now ready to `vagrant up` your first virtual environment!
 Please read the comments in the Vagrantfile as well as documentation on `vagrantup.com` for more information on using Vagrant.